 - Support capability exposure.

 - Support concurrent access to local and centralized services.
-To support low latency services and access to local data networks , UP functions can be deployed close to the Access Network.
+To support low latency services and local access to data networks , UP functions can be deployed close to the Access Network.

 - Support roaming with both Home routed traffic as well as Local breakout traffic in the visited PLMN.